drmingdrmer/drmingdrmer.github.io/_posts/2015-02-17-numbers-programmers-should-know-about-hash.markdown

 | 5.0         | 01% | 03% |  96% |
 | 10.0        | 00% | 00% | 100% |

 ![](/img/hash/load-factor-empty-collision.png)

 > **0.75** has been chosen as upper limit of `load factor` not only because
-> of concern of collision rate, but also because of the way [linear-probing]
+> of concerns of collision rate, but also because of the way [linear-probing]
 > works.
-That is a little bit out of this article.
+But that is ultimately irrelevant.

 ### Tips

--   It is **impossible** to use hash table with low space overload and at the same time, with low collision rate.
+-   It is **impossible** to use hash tables with low space overload and at the same time, with low collision rate.
-    -   Counter intuitive is that just-enough buckets wastes **37%** space.
+    -   The truth is that just enough buckets waste **37%** space.

--   Use hash table only for (in memory) small data set.
+-   Use hash tables only for (in memory) small data sets.

--   High level language like Java or Python has builtin hash table that keeps `load factor` below **0.75**.
+-   High level languages like Java and Python have builtin hash tables that keep `load factor` below **0.75**.

--   Hash table does **NOT** uniformly distribute small set of keys over all buckets.
+-   Hash tables do **NOT** uniformly distribute small sets of keys over all buckets.